ibm-cloud-docs/account/ts-iam-myaccess.md

 {: tsResolve}

-* To view IAM access policies that are assigned to you, select **Access policies** and view the Access policies table.
+* To view IAM access policies that are assigned to you, select **Access** and view the Access policies table.
-* To determine what access you have through the access groups you are assigned, select **Access groups** and view the Access groups table.
+* To determine what access you have through the access groups you are assigned, select **Access** and view the Access groups table.
 Check the access policies for each of the access groups.
 * To view your Cloud Foundry access for all orgs and spaces, select **Cloud Foundry**.